Ramser Arboretum

-Ramser Arboretum (680 acres) is an arboretum at the intersection of Ohio State Route 3 and Ohio State Route 205 in Danville, Ohio.
+Ramser Arboretum is an arboretum at the intersection of Ohio State Route 3 and Ohio State Route 205 in Jelloway, Ohio.
 Although privately owned, the arboretum is open to the public year-round except for deer-hunting season.
+Ramser Arboretum was founded by businessman and farmer Russell Ramser.
+The arboretum includes the Mount Vernon Nazarene University Woods.

-The arboretum contains native woodland, planted hardwood, and agricultural land, with six miles (10 km) of hiking trails on hilly terrain.
+The arboretum contains 680 acres of native woodland, planted hardwood, and agricultural land, with five miles of hiking trails on hilly terrain.